 - If using frozen edamame, steam according to package instructions.

-- Using a vegetable peeler or a spiral slicer to make thin zucchini and squash ribbons or noodles.
+- Use a vegetable peeler or a spiral slicer to make thin zucchini and squash ribbons or noodles.

 - Layer zucchini and squash over a bed of baby spinach.